Academic Regulations section of the Code of Student Conduct:

 Any student not maintaining satisfactory progress toward his/her study objective as indicated above will be placed on Academic Probation.
 To continue as a student, student must attain a semester grade point average (GPA) of 2.0 or meet the minimum retention standards required above.
 If a student does not make a 2.0 GPA for each subsequent semester after being placed on probation, he/she will be academically suspended.
 For information regarding suspension and academic appeals contact the Admissions Office.
 For information regarding suspension, if classified as a senior, contact the Registrar’s Office.

 b.
-A student, regardless of admission status, will be placed on academic probation if that student’s cumulative graduate grade point average (GPA) at Cameron is less that 3.0. at the end of any semester or summer term.
+Graduate Retention Standards.
+A student, regardless of admission status, will be placed on academic probation if that student’s cumulative graduate grade point average (GPA) at Cameron is less than 3.0. at the end of any semester or summer term.
 Failure to achieve a 3.0 GPA or above during any semester or summer term, during which the student is already on academic probation, will result in suspension for one regular semester (Fall or Spring) from graduate study at Cameron University.
 Students who are suspended may apply for re-admission on probation at the end of that semester.
 Following re-admission, students who fail to achieve a 3.0 GPA in any semester while still on probation will be dismissed from Cameron University.
 The Registrar’s Office will notify students of their probation, suspension, or dismissal status.

 6.02 ACADEMIC NOTICE